yehia67/documentation/getting-started/0.1/transactions/transactions.md

 ## Transaction hash

-The transaction hash is derived from the values of every transaction field and contains part of the [proof of work](../transactions/proof-of-work.md).

 Along with the bundle hash, the transaction hash is part of what makes the Tangle immutable.
 If any of the values in the transaction fields were to change, the transaction hash would be invalid, which would also invalidate the transaction's children and whichever transactions directly or indirectly reference them in [the Tangle](../network/the-tangle.md).